cheshirec7/nodewordfinder/README.md

 Note that since the Free Tier is in use there can be a warm-up time when first accessed.

-Components:
+See the full project description [here](https://github.com/cheshirec7/wordfinder)

+This project uses:

 * [Express Framework](http://expressjs.com/)
 * [Promises](https://github.com/tildeio/rsvp.js/)
 * [MemCachier](https://github.com/alevy/memjs)
 * [Material Design Lite](https://getmdl.io/)

-See the full project description [here](https://github.com/cheshirec7/wordfinder)

 Check out a [live example](http://nodewordfinder.herokuapp.com/) on Heroku.